 When I was a school teacher in New York City, I could remember having to re-teach material forgotten over the summer.
 I also noted that kids that read four or more books over the summer months had better test scores when it came to reading comprehension.

 Of course, I also want my kids to enjoy reading and not complain when they do it.
 So I’m always on the hunt to find awesome, fun books that really pique their interest.

 Overall, we are looking forward to our lazy summers, but a little structure doesn’t mean it won’t be a blast.
 I would love to hear from you!
-Are you trying to get them to bed at a normal time or are you throwing the towel in…. let me know!
+Are you trying to get them to bed at a normal time or are you throwing the towel in for a couple of months…. let me know!